Jefferson49/ExtendedImportExport/README.md

 ## IMPORTANT SECURITY NOTE
 Please note for versions below v3.0.0 that installing the module enables everyone, who can reach the webtrees URL, to download the GEDCOM files from webtrees.
 Therefore, you should consider to use this module in secure private networks only or apply additional access restrictions, e.g. for certain IP addresses only.

-**Module versions starting from v3.0.0 use an access key**, which is stored in a file in the module folder.
-Access to the download is only given if the provided key in the URL is identical to the key in the key file.
+**Module versions starting from v3.0.0 use an access key, which is stored in a protected file in the module folder.
+Access to the download is only allowed if the provided key in the URL is identical to the key in the key file.**

 ## Installation
 + Download the [latest release](https://github.com/Jefferson49/DownloadGedcomWithURL/releases/latest) of the module